 Azure Speech Services

-Well, here we will discuss an end to end tutorial on the Azure Speech Services.
-Azure Speech Services provides you the speech processing capability to your application easily.
-Especially, it helps the developer to easily implement the Speech Processing capability to your application with very little coding effort.
+Well, here we will discuss an end-to-end tutorial on Azure Speech Services.
+Azure Speech Services provides you with the speech processing capability for your application easily.
+It helps the developer easily implement your application’s speech-processing capability with very little coding effort.

-- Speech to text: Where you can convert the speech to readable text with the help of the Azure Cognitive Speech API.
+• Speech to text: You can convert the speech to readable text with the help of the Azure Cognitive Speech API.

-- Speech translation: you can able to integrate the speech translation easily into your apps using Azure cognitive services Speech API.
+• Speech translation: you can integrate speech translation easily into your apps using Azure cognitive services Speech API.

 Prerequisites

-- You should have the speech service subscription along with the Azure Subscription.
+• It would be best to have the speech service subscription and the Azure Subscription.

-Assuming that you have all the Prerequisites needed here for the development activity, Let’s start the actual development activity.
-The first step is we need to Create the Azure Cognitive Services Speech API.
+Assuming you have all the Prerequisites needed here for the development activity, Let’s start the actual development activity.
+The first step is creating the Azure Cognitive Services Speech API.

 Create the Azure Cognitive Services Speech API